nithinbekal/nithinbekal.github.io/_posts/2014-09-24-ruby-decorators.md

 end
 {% endhighlight %}

-Now we can extend our buger objects dynamically using the `Object#extend` method.
+Now we can extend our burger objects dynamically using the `Object#extend` method.

 {% highlight ruby %}
 burger = Burger.new         #=> cost = 50